 In July 2017, the FASB issued ASU 2017-11, "Earnings Per Share (Topic 260) Distinguishing Liabilities from Equity (Topic 480) Derivatives and Hedging (Topic 815)."
 The amendments in Part I of this Update change the classification analysis of certain equity-linked financial instruments (or embedded features) with down round features.
-When determining whether certain financial instruments should be classified as liabilities or equity instruments, a down round feature no longer precludes equity classification when assessing whether the instrument is indexed to an entity's own stock.
-The amendments also clarify existing disclosure requirements for equity-classified instruments.
+When determining whether certain financial instruments should be classified as liabilities or equityinstruments, a down round feature no longer precludes equity classification when assessing whether the instrument is indexed to an entity's own stock.
+The amendments also clarify existing disclosure requirements for equityclassified instruments.
 As a result, a freestanding equity-linked financial instrument (or embedded conversion option) no longer would be accounted for as a derivative liability at fair value as a result of the existence of a down round feature.
-For freestanding equity classified financial instruments, the amendments require entities that present earnings (loss) per share (EPS) in accordance with Topic 260 to recognize the effect of the down round feature when it is triggered.
+For freestanding equity classified financial instruments, the amendments require entities that present earnings (loss) per share (EPS) in accordance with Topic 260 to recognize the effect of the down round features.
 That effect is treated as a dividend and as a reduction of income available to common stockholders in basic and diluted EPS.
 Convertible instruments with embedded conversion options that have down round features are now subject to the specialized guidance for contingent beneficial conversion features (in Subtopic 470-20, Debt-Debt with Conversion and Other Options), including related EPS guidance (in Topic 260).

-In May 2021, the FASB issued ASU 2021-04, Earnings Per Share (Topic 260), Debt-Modifications and Extinguishments (Subtopic 470-50), Compensation-Stock Compensation (Topic 718), and Derivatives and Hedging-Contracts in Entity's Own Equity (Subtopic 815-40), Issuer's Accounting for Certain Modifications or Exchanges of Freestanding Equity-Classified Written Call Options.
-The FASB issued this update to clarify and reduce diversity in an issuer's accounting for modifications or exchanges of freestanding equity-classified written call options (for example, warrants) that remain equity classified after modification or exchange.
-The guidance clarifies whether an issuer should account for a modification or an exchange of a freestanding equity-classified written call option that remains equity classified after modification or exchange as (1) an adjustment to equity (that is, deemed dividends) and, if so, the related earnings per share (EPS) effects, if any, or (2) an expense and, if so, the manner and pattern of recognition.
+In May 2021, the FASB issued ASU 2021-04, Earnings Per Share (Topic 260), Debt-Modifications and Extinguishments (Subtopic 470-50), Compensation-Stock Compensation (Topic 718), and Derivatives and Hedging- Contracts in Entity's Own Equity (Subtopic 815-40), Issue's Accounting for Certain Modifications or Exchanges of Freestanding Equity-Classified Written Call Options.
+The FASB issued this update to clarify and reduce diversity in an issuer's accounting for modifications or exchange of a freestanding equity-classified written call option that remain equity classified after modification or exchange as (1) an adjustment to equity (that is, deemed dividends) and, if so, the related earnings per share (EPS) effects, if any, or (2) an expense and, if so, the manner and pattern of recognition.
 We adopted this new accounting guidance on January 1, 2022.
 Under the new guidance, the FASB decided not to include convertible debt instruments in the guidance because ASU No 2016-01, Financial Instruments - Overall (Subtopic 825-10) requires that an entity capture the impact of changes in down round provision features of convertible debt within the fair value of the instruments.
-During the three months ended March 31, 2023 and 2022, there were no changes in the fair values of the Company's convertible debentures with down round provision features as these debentures issued in 2018 have floors of \$0.052 per share and were not in-the-money during these periods.
+During the three and six months ended June 30, 2023 and 2022, there were no changes in the fair value of the Company's convertible debentures with down round provision features as these debentures issued in 2018 have floors of \$0.052 per share and were not in-the-money during these periods.
 Debentures are more fully discussed in Note 6.

-There were no triggers of down round provisions to warrants during the three months ended March 31, 2023.
-The incremental value of modification to warrants as a result of triggers of the down round provisions of \$135.7 million was recorded as deemed dividends in the three months ended March 31, 2022.
+There were no triggers of down round provisions to warrants during the three and six months ended June 30, 2023.
+The incremental value of modification to warrants as a result of triggers of the down round provisions of \$194.7 million and \$330.5 million were recorded as deemed dividends in the three and six months ended June 30, 2022, respectively.
 See Note 9 for an additional discussion of derivative financial instruments and deemed dividends.